Individual and Group Coaching services for individuals with ADHD and/or executive function challenges, as well as the people who support them.

-Patty works with students from 13 years of age through graduate school.
-Sessions are held weekly with parent participation required for middle and high school students.
+Patty works with college and graduate students.
 For college students, parents are encouraged to participate during one session each month.

 “I used to think my brain was the laziest part of my body.
 Now I know it is my super power!”

 “When I called Patty for a consultation in early 2014, I felt an instant connection and knew she understood my son’s situation.
 Once the sessions started, my son began to show improvement in so many ways.
 Patty’s ability to get into my son’s brain and introduce concepts, skills and tools he could use proves that with the right person, great strides can be made… I firmly believe that working with Patty helped my son to open up parts of himself that were locked away.
 We could not have asked for a better ADHD coach than Patty.”